“Quality is never an accident. It is always the result of an intelligent effort.” – John Ruskin

 We recommend and install Armstrong, Liberty and Hydromatic industrial specified sump pumps; all very heavy duty pumps made in North America as opposed to cheaper big-box store imports.
 Our pumps cost almost 10 times more, and for good reason – brass impellers, (not plastic), crafted from cast iron (not cheap recycled alloys or plastic), shafts made of carbon and stainless steel (not cheap anti corrosion steel), robust self-regulating and internally cooled self-contained units.

 Sump pumps are set up with specific impellers, diffusers, jets and venturis depending upon the use.
-This changes flows and pressures greatly; horsepower or watts has nothing to do with it.
+This changes the flow and pressures greatly; horsepower or watts has nothing to do with it.

 Often an inferior pump: